chriswier/Rainmeter-illustro-hwinfo64/README.md

 specifically to one of these $config categories.
 Update the $map variable with the *EXACT* names of your HWiNFO64 categories, and set the $config name where they will be sent to.

+NOTE: anytime you update which HWiNFO64 sensors are enabled, you'll need to re-run this script to regenerate the skin configuration files and refresh them within Rainmeter.

 See the example.png in this repo for how it looks fully configured.